unity-game-dev/project-escape-nyoda/README.md

   <h3 align="center">Escape NYODA</h3>

   <p align="center">
     “Escape NYODA” is a game about learning and using the concepts of Planning, Resource optimization, and Risk management by integrating these concepts in a 2D survival platformer game.
-This is a single player game where the player has to survive and get out of a power plant by solving puzzles and defeating enemies .
+Player has to survive and get out of a power plant with optimal use of available resources.
     <br />
     <a href="https://github.com/unity-game-dev/project-escape-nyoda"><strong>Explore the docs »</strong></a>
     <br />